gabromerorodriguez/post-install-config/README.md

 <img width="492" alt="Capture5" src="https://github.com/gabromerorodriguez/post-install-config/assets/163021104/7ed90038-2289-4cc7-8581-b6898f25d5d8">
 </p>
 <p>
-In te same section where we created the Roles, Deparments and Teams, now we added Agents.
+In the same section where we created the Roles, Deparments and Teams, now we added Agents.
 Agents are staff members responsible for handling tickets submitted by end-users.
 They interact directly with customers to address their issues, provide support, and resolve inquiries in a timely manner.
 In this case, we added Jane Doe and Johhny Doe to the agents section.
 Jane Doe is part of the System Administrators Deparment also Jane Doe had Supreme Admin Role.
 In addition, Johnny Doe is part of the Support Deparment.
 </p>
 <br />